mariuszbyahoo/CrossNCircle-Gumoku/README.md

 # CrossNCircle + Gumoku
-A simple console-based implementation of a popular Cross and Circle game, after choosing the size of a map, choosing an enemy, and a figure there will be reated a window with a simple GUI written in Java Swing.
+A simple console-based implementation of a popular Cross and Circle game, after choosing the size of a map, choosing an enemy, and a figure there will be created a window with a simple GUI written in Java Swing.

 +